kanishkagarwal6101/kanishkagarwal6101/README.md

-### Hi there 👋 I am Kanishk Agarwal from India.
+### Hi there 👋 I am Kanishk Agarwal.

-I am a front end developer working with React.js.
+I am a graduate computer science student at Purdue.
+Passionate about building and fixing things and into web development :).